snorkel-ai/long-context-eval/docs/DATA.md

-### Data and Task format requirements
+## Data and Task format requirements

 To run on your own data, add documents to a `data` folder.
 (As a default, we use `Unstructured` to extract text from documents.
-If you have PDF/HTML/etc. documents, install the necessary `Unstructured` libraries.)
+If you have PDF/HTML/etc. documents, install the necessary `Unstructured` libraries.).

-The QA task needs to be in the following format, and contain the keys `question`, `answer` and `answer_doc`.
+The QA task needs to be in the following format, and contain the keys `question`, `answer` and the filename of the doc in the `data` folder that contains the answer `answer_doc`.

 ```zsh
 {